 Welcome to The Able Trust.

-The Able Trust, also known as the Florida Endowment Foundation for Vocational Rehabilitation, is a 501(c)(3) foundation, a direct support organization established by the Florida Legislature in 1990.
+The Able Trust, also known as the Florida Endowment Foundation for Vocational Rehabilitation, is a 501(c)(3) public charity established by the Florida Legislature in 1990 as a direct support organization for the Florida Division of Vocational Rehabilitation.
 Its mission is to be a key leader in providing Floridians with disabilities opportunities for successful employment.
 Since its establishment, The Able Trust has worked with community organizations throughout the state to help thousands of Floridians with disabilities of all ages enter the workforce.
 The Able Trust youth programs provide career development and transition to many students with disabilities annually, helping to reduce the dropout rate and prepare young adults for life beyond high school.

 ABLE TRUST EMPLOYEE SPOTLIGHT